Updated September 2020

 The Uses of Industrial Hemp

-Industrial hemp has many practical applications, including (but not limited to):
+Industrial hemp has many historic and practical applications, including (but not limited to):

 Food & Beverages

-Researchers widely believe that hemp is the first plant ever cultivated by man.
-Studies show that China began using hemp in the manufacture of items such as clothing, paper, ropes, and fish nets around 8,000 B.C.
-In its purest form, hemp has a texture that resembles linen.
+Historically, the hemp plant has commonly been applied in the textile industry.
+In fact, studies show that China began using industrial hemp in the manufacture of items such as clothing, paper, ropes, and fish nets around 8,000 B.C.
+Despite its historic use, the hemp plant has recently experienced a sort of renaissance throughout the world for a variety of reasons.
+For example, in its purest form, hemp has a texture that resembles linen.
 Its fibers are used today in the making of silk lingerie.
 However, due to its durability, hemp is used mostly in items meant for long-time wear and tear, like jeans, shoes, and sportswear.
+Hemp clothing is comparatively cheaper to cotton and typically boasts longer sustainability.
+Better yet, utilizing hemp as a textile is sustainable and significantly contributes to a more eco-friendly world.
+Finally, hemp fabric provides UV protection and is naturally resistant to bacteria.

-Hemp can be a reliable source of bio-fuel.
-When you process hemp oil, it can easily convert into bio-diesel.
-Sometimes known as hempoline, bio-diesel from hemp is extracted from stalks, seeds, and other leftover bits.
+Among its many other promising applications, hemp can also be utilized as a reliable source of bio-fuel.
+When you process hemp oil, it can easily be converted into bio-diesel.
+Sometimes known as “hempoline“, hemp-derived bio-diesel is extracted from stalks, seeds, and other leftover bits from the hemp plant.
+Hemp can also be utilized in the development of smaller, less expensive, and faster supercapacitors, forever revolutionizing battery life.
 The process of converting hemp to fuel will only become more manageable as cellulosic ethanol technology advances and more significant innovation is achieved.
 However, because the cultivation of hemp is still somewhat restricted in most countries, its use as bio-fuel remains largely unexplored.

 Soil and Water Purification